couchbaselabs/dcp-documentation/overview.md

 ####Message Types

+#####Open Connection

+TODO

+#####Add Stream

+TODO

+#####Close Stream

+TODO

+#####Flush

+TODO

+#####Set vBucket State

+TODO

 #####Stream Request
 A client is requesting the event stream for a partition since some Sequence Number.
 The client sends its known Partition Versions, with the most recent Partition Version it was connected to first.

 If the client's most recently connected-to Partition Version is not the current one on the server, the server will determine how far the client must roll back to sync up with the now current version of this partition.
-Clients that try to stay connected as often as possible likely only need to keep the most recent partition version for the partitions they are watching, whereas clients that connect rarely (for example, a backup process), may want to keep several partition versions, which allows for finding a better rollback point than zero when multiple history branches have occurred since the last time the client was connected.
+Clients that try to stay connected as often as possible likely only need to keep the most recent Partition Version for the partitions they are watching, whereas clients that connect rarely (for example, a backup process), may want to keep several Partition Versions, which allows for finding a better rollback point than zero when multiple history branches have occurred since the last time the client was connected.
 It is undefined behaviour to request more than one stream concurrently for a partition.
 Clients that need to do this should open another connection.

 **Fields**

 * Partition to stream from
 * Sequence number to stream since.
-* Optionally, a sequence to end on or after (the stream will end after sending the snapshot that contains this sequence.
+* A sequence number to end on or after (the stream will end after sending the snapshot that contains this sequence.
 It will *not* send a partial snapshot however, so the stream *may* contain items after this sequence)
-* Client's known partition history (Partition Versions, where the Versions are pairs being a UUID and the Sequence at which that version was created)
+* A Partition Version (pair of UUID and the Sequence at which that version was created) from the client's known partition history
-* Require master flag (if true, send NOT_MY_PARTITION if this server is replica for this vbucket, and close the stream if the server is no longer master)
-* Stream Name - for stats, UI, or control purposes
-* Flag to request a Complete-Single-Snapshot - the disk and write queue are snapshotted in unison, the disk snapshot is played filtering out keys in the memory snapshot, then the memory snapshot is played, then the stream ends.
-This provides an exactly-one-item-per-key snapshot of the current state of the vbucket, suitable for the Table Scan operation of a query execution engine.
-Flag to request that the stream should end once the most recent mutation that was present when the stream started has been sent.
-(This is similar to complete-single-snapshot, as it can be used to catch up to the current state of the database, but is *much* less difficult to provide)

 #####Stream Request Response (ROLLBACK)
 There has been a history branch since the client was last connected, so the server responds with the sequence number to roll back at least to.

 The client must roll back data such that its current state is as of the end of a snapshot at a sequence less than or equal to this sequence.
-Once client has rollbacked and repaired it’s state, it will reissue the Stream Request message with it’s newly repaired state reflected in the request.
+Once client has rolled back and repaired its state, it will reissue the Stream Request message with its newly repaired state reflected in the request.

 **Fields**